MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

     ```

-5. On the Home menu, select **Go** to travel forward to the first point of memory access of the suspect size variable.
-Alternativly we could have moved to the end of the trace, and worked in reverse through the code.
+5. On the Home menu, select **Go** to travel forward to the first point of memory access of the greeting array.

     ```
     0:000> g-